angular/angular/aio/content/guide/observables.md

 Here's an example that demonstrates the basic usage model by showing how an observable could be used to provide geolocation updates.

-<code-example path="observables/src/geolocation.ts" header="Observe geolocation updates"></code-example>
+<code-example class="no-auto-link" path="observables/src/geolocation.ts" header="Observe geolocation updates"></code-example>

 ## Defining observers